eitanoid/toml-resume/README.md

 Cofigure the `.toml` file as desired, then run the parser, resulting in a `.tex` file.
 To compile the `.tex` file, ensure LaTeX is installed, the chosen font is installed as part of your system and compile using `XeLaTeX` or `LuaLaTeX`.

-Example command to render: `latexmk -xelatex cv.tex`

 ![example](https://github.com/eitanoid/toml-resume/blob/main/examples/examplecv.png)

 ## Running the program:

+- Git clone this repo into a directory.

+- Install all external dependancies:
+  `go get github.com/pelletier/go-toml/v2`

-Build the Go project by running `Go build`
+- Build the Go project by running `Go build`

-Run the binary with the flags: `./tomlresume -input="input.toml" -output="output.tex"`
+- Run the binary with the flags: `./tomlresume -input="input.toml" -output="output.tex"`

+- Compile the resulting `.tex` file using `xelatex` or `lualatex` for examole using latexmk: `latexmk -xelatex out.tex`

 ## TOML guide: